Involuntary Snatiation and 7 Facts About Sneezing

 If infectious (and please be mindful that you might be asymptomatic), your sneeze could be expelling a virus or bacteria up to 25 or 30 feet away from you.
 The mucus and saliva that you spew could hurt someone these days in a very serious way.

-If you have your own story to share about sneezing, please write me at scriptessentials@gmail.com I may post some of your comments here later on.
+If you have your own story to share about sneezing, please write me at scriptessentials@gmail.com or reply to me on “X” platform where this article is posted.

 “While undergoing treatment for tonsil cancer, whenever I had to sneeze, the sneeze would be a rapid-fire 3-sneeze burst.
 My doctors at the time had no explanation.
 After recovery, and no longer under any medication, sneezes are normal.
 Always thought this weird, enjoyed your article!”